wpswings/woo-gift-cards-lite/readme.md

 * QR/Barcode Coupon Codes
 * Discount Offerings on Gift Cards

-### TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF THE WOOCOMMERCE GIFT CARD PLUGIN
+### TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE GIFT CARD PLUGIN

 Gift cards for WooCommerce help merchants to create, manage and sell digital gift cards on their online store.
-With our plugin, you can customize gift card templates, send coupon codes as QR codes or barcodes, create reusable gift coupons, and send card usage notifications to customers.
+With our plugin, you can customize gift card templates, send coupon codes as QR codes or barcodes, create reusable gift coupons, and send card usage notifications to the customers.

 > Note:  Get [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-github-page&utm_campaign=giftcards-pro)

 **See what Therapeutic Centre is saying about WooCommerce Gift Card Plugin:**
 >Best plugin to offer vouchers that can be redeemed in the online shop and in the real shop.
-With the Ultimate Gift Cards for WooCommerce plugin, I realized the potential of gift card marketing in the coming future.
+With Ultimate Gift Cards for WooCommerce plugin, I realized the potential of gift card marketing in the coming future.
 This plugin is loaded with some very useful features and is still easy to use.
 The design and layout of the plugin are interactive.
 About the support team, they are highly satisfied with prompt responses to tickets and chat queries.
 Also, I made some customization requests for additional features which they understood well and implemented in almost no waste time. [**See Gift Card Case Study**](https://wpswings.com/case-studies/dee-why-therapeutic-centre/?utm_source=giftcards-case-study&utm_medium=giftcards-github-page&utm_campaign=case-study)

 ### DOCUMENTATION OF PREMIUM VERSION